 Publishers and author sue Meta for using copyrighted works to train AI models

-Five major publishing houses and bestselling author Scott Turow filed a lawsuit against Meta and CEO Mark Zuckerberg, alleging the company used millions of copyrighted materials without permission to train its Llama generative AI models.
-The suit represents a coordinated legal challenge to Meta's AI training practices.
-Both outlets confirm the core facts of the lawsuit filing.
+Five major publishing houses and bestselling author Scott Turow filed a lawsuit against Meta and CEO Mark Zuckerberg, alleging the company used millions of copyrighted works to train its Llama generative AI models without permission.
+The suit represents a major legal challenge to AI companies' data sourcing practices.
+The case centers on whether training AI on copyrighted material constitutes copyright infringement.

 Divergence score